Minimal Supersymmetric Standard Model: Theoretical motivations

 These motivations come out without much effort and they are the primary reasons why the MSSM is the leading candidate for a new theory to be discovered at collider experiments such as the Tevatron or the LHC.

 Naturalness

-The original motivation for proposing the MSSM was to stabilize the Higgs mass to radiative corrections that are quadratically divergent in the Standard Model (hierarchy problem).
+The original motivation for proposing the MSSM was to stabilize the Higgs mass to radiative corrections that are quadratically divergent in the Standard Model (the hierarchy problem).
 In supersymmetric models, scalars are related to fermions and have the same mass.
 Since fermion masses are logarithmically divergent, scalar masses inherit the same radiative stability.
 The Higgs vacuum expectation value (VEV) is related to the negative scalar mass in the Lagrangian.
 In order for the radiative corrections to the Higgs mass to not be dramatically larger than the actual value, the mass of the superpartners of the Standard Model should not be significantly heavier than the Higgs VEV – roughly 100 GeV.
 In 2012, the Higgs particle was discovered at the LHC, and its mass was found to be 125–126 GeV.